Create and use data products with Astro Observe

 Root-cause analysis (RCA)

 For failure events, Observe detects the upstream root cause by scanning upstream dependencies and surfacing any anomalies or failures.
-For failed upstream tasks, Observe can summarize the task failure logs into a human-readable description of the issue directly in the timeline.
 Failure events also show downstream dependencies to help you understand the potential impact of the issue.

 Assets